Barangay Ginebra San Miguel: 2015–present: The Tim Cone era and the arrival of Scottie Thompson

-2020 season: PBA bubble champions

 The 2020 PBA Philippine Cup opened its season in March 8 but after 3 days, the season was suspended due to the COVID-19 Pandemic.

 The season resumed inside a bubble on October 11 in Clark Pampanga.

 Ginebra opened their tourney with 4 straight victories before losing 2 straight games and finished the eliminations as the number 1 seed with a record of 8–3 to gain a twice to beat advantage in the quarter finals.
 In the quarter finals they beat Rain or Shine to enter the semifinals against Meralco Bolts, who eliminated the reigning champions San Miguel Beermen.

 They beat the Bolts in 5 games, capped off with a buzzer beating 3 points by Scottie Thompson to enter the finals for the second straight conference against TNT Tropang Giga.
 In the finals, they won Game 1 in overtime in a tightly close game.

 They followed it up by beating TNT again in Game 2 to go up 2–0.
 Coming back from a 15 points deficit in the 3rd quarter, TNT was without their star player Ray Parks Jr. who injured his calf in Game 1.

 TNT bounced back in Game 3 as they blew out the Kings.
 In Game 4 Ginebra took control of the game from start up to the last few minutes of the game where TNT came back after being down by 18 in the 4th but guard LA Tenorio was able to hold TNT with his timely 3 pointers to go up 3–1.
 In Game 5, TNT was without their leader Jayson Castro who got injured in Game 4.

 It was a tightly close game all throughout in which Ginebra finally took the victory led by Japeth Aguilar who scored 32 points.

 Barangay Ginebra won their first Philippine Cup Championship after 13 years and also their first back to back conference championship in 15 years.

 LA Tenorio was named Finals MVP and Coach Tim Cone became Ginebra's winningest coach with 5 championships, surpassing the legendary Robert Jaworski.